MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-paths.md

 The following sections provide the supported upgrade paths to the different [!INCLUDE[prod_short](../developer/includes/prod_short.md)] releases.

 > [!NOTE]
-> Minor updates are regularly made available for each release wave.
+> - Minor updates are regularly made available for each release wave.
 Not all minor updates between two releases are compatible.
 Make sure you upgrade to a release update that's compatible with your current version.
 Otherwise, you might encounter problems upgrading the application.
 For more information, see [Dynamics 365 Business Central Upgrade Compatibility Matrix](./upgrade-v14-v15-compatibility.md?branch=2020rw1-upgrade).
+> - Starting in 2025 release wave 1 (v26), the direct upgrade from Business Central 2019 (v14) to the latest release will no longer be supported.
+The supported upgrade path will be through 2024 release wave 2 (v25).

 ## Upgrade to [!INCLUDE[prod_short](../developer/includes/prod_short.md)] 2023 Release Wave 1 (v22)